SawatKia/WealthTracking/readme.md

 ```bash
 docker-compose up -d --build
 ```
-6. Check your app at localhost:PORT.
+6. Check your app at *localhost:PORT*.
 ### 4. Running the Backend
 To watch for changes in the backend, you need to stop and restart the Docker container after making modifications:
 1. Stop the container: